🏞 Perfect Yosemite Itinerary for 2023: See it All in 1-3 Days

 There is no hike at all to Washburn Point and ample parking is available.
 If you have already photographed sunrise at Glacier Point as was recommended, consider Washburn Point instead to have some variety in your portfolio.

-If you are fortunate enough to have an itinerary that allows three days in Yosemite, you will have enough time to see everything included in our one and two day Yosemite itineraries as well as the Tioga Pass.
+If you are fortunate enough to have an itinerary that allows three days in Yosemite, you will have enough time to add Tioga Pass.

-If you are traveling onward toward Mono County and Mammoth Lakes as part of a bigger California road trip, we have written several guides to hidden treasures and popular destinations that be nearby upon exiting the park.
+If you are traveling onward toward Mono County and Mammoth Lakes as part of a bigger California road trip, I have written several guides to hidden treasures and popular destinations that are nearby upon exiting the park.

 In particular, do not miss the natural, incredible Travertine Hot Springs and Buckeye Hot Springs, located just 30 minutes north of Lee Vining.